At Lady Joanna Thornhill, we believe that effective RSE will allow pupils to make informed decisions about their lives.

 - To be aware of sources of adult help and support

 Within the above, we aim to develop sex and relationship education in the context of a broad and balanced curriculum that is part of the framework of PSHE and Citizenship.
-Sex and Relationship education will be fully integrated into the curriculum and not isolated, taken out of context or over-emphasised in any way.
+Relationship and Sex education will be fully integrated into the curriculum and not isolated, taken out of context or over-emphasised in any way.

 - Develop our pupils confidence in talking, listening and thinking about feelings and relationships